 Genetic testing helps estimate your chance of developing cancer in your lifetime.
 It does this by searching for specific changes in your genes, chromosomes, or proteins.
 These changes are called mutations.

 Genetic tests are available for some types of cancer.
-These include breast, ovarian, colon, and thyroid cancers.
+These include:

 Predict your risk of a particular disease

 Find if you have genes that may pass increased cancer risk to your children

-No genetic test can say whether you will develop cancer for sure.
+No genetic test can say if you will develop cancer for sure.
 But it can tell you if you have a higher risk than most people.

 Only some people with a gene mutation will develop cancer.
 What does this mean?
 A woman may have a 45% to 65% chance of breast cancer.
 But she may never develop the disease.
 Meanwhile, a woman with a 25% chance may develop breast cancer.

 Risk factors for hereditary cancer

-A hereditary cancer is any cancer caused by a gene mutation.
-The following factors suggest a possible increased risk:
+A hereditary cancer is any cancer caused by an inherited gene mutation.
+An inherited gene means it is passed from parent to child within a family.
+The following factors suggest a possible increased risk for hereditary cancer:

 Family history of cancer.
 Having 3 or more relatives on the same side of the family with the same or related forms of cancer.

 Cancer at an early age.
 Having 2 or more relatives diagnosed with cancer at an early age.
 This factor may differ depending on the type of cancer.

 Multiple cancers.
-Having 2 or more types of cancer occurring in the same relative
+When one relative develops 2 or more types of cancer.

 Reasons to consider genetic testing for cancer

-Genetic testing is a personal decision made for various reasons.
-And it’s a complex decision best made in collaboration.
-Engage your family, doctor, and genetic counselor in the process.
+Genetic testing is a personal decision made for different reasons.
+It is also a complex decision best made after talking with your family, health care team, and genetic counselor.

 ASCO recommends considering genetic testing in the following situations:

 A personal or family history suggests a genetic cause of cancer.

 A test will clearly show a specific genetic change.

 The results will help with diagnosis or management of a condition.
 For example, you may take steps to lower your risk.
 Steps may include surgery, medication, frequent screening, or lifestyle changes.